 Branched-chain amino acids are a collection of three amino acids that have been found to improve aerobic performance in various studies.

 With such tremendous health benefits, many wonder if one algae supplement is more beneficial than the other.
-The fact of the matter is both have impressive nutrient profiles and potential health benefits, such as lowering risk factors of heart disease and improving blood sugar management.
+Research suggests that both have impressive nutrient profiles and potential health benefits, such as supporting heart health and balanced sugar levels already within normal range.

 The appropriate dosage of Spirulina and Chlorella for you depends on factors including your age, gender, and medical history.
 Speak to your healthcare provider to get personalized advice.